-- Automation More mature insider threat programs strive to obtain regular, electronic access to relevant data repositories.
-The more automation - the better. - Timeliness Smaller insider threat programs that do not have the current resources to maintain electronic access have crafted procedures to ensure it is provided with relevant information upon request in a timely manner. - CIO Coordination Some programs have experienced substantial benefit from developing close and collaborative relationships with its CIO/CISOs.
+• Automation - More mature insider threat programs strive to obtain regular, electronic access to

+• Timeliness - Smaller insider threat programs that do not have the current resources to maintain electronic access have crafted procedures to ensure it is provided with relevant information upon

+• CIO Coordination - Some programs have experienced substantial benefit from developing close and collaborative relationships with its CIO/CISOs.
 The program office will benefit by receiving valuable guidance about the current IT architecture, future plans, technical challenges and solutions.
-In return, the CIO can benefit by having a complete understanding of the program plans, challenges, policies, issues, and emerging threats to D/A information.
+In return, the CIO can benefit by having a complete understanding of the program